 Don’t forget to listen:

 It is important to listen to their answers and respond appropriately.
 Sometimes at the worst possible moments, we zone out and lose concentration.
-Ensure that you stay focus to look engaged and interested in what they have to say.
+Ensure that you stay focused to look engaged and interested in what they have to say.

 Do stay sober: